 What kind of optical submarine system should be standardized to support longitudinal/transversal compatibility?

-What kind of optical fibre and/or cable is needed as a transmission line for optical fibre submarine cable systems to support the increasing transmission capacity and distance?What enhancement can be made to existing published Recommendations to further reduce power consumption of optical fibre submarine cable systems?
+What kind of optical fibre and/or cable is needed as a transmission line for optical fibre submarine cable systems to support the increasing transmission capacity and distance?

+What kind of optical submarine system should be recommended for cable with increased fibre count while satisfying the power supply limit through the cable for the repeaters.

+What kind of optical fibre and/or cable is needed for optical fibre submarine cable systems to improve the space multiplicity within the cable to support the increasing transmission capacity or cost-effective cable system deployment?

+What enhancement can be made to existing published Recommendations to further reduce power consumption of optical fibre submarine cable systems?

 What kind of technologies should be recommended to support the effective network maintenance and operation of submarine cable systems?

 What new Recommendations are needed to support interoperability of submarine aspects of software defined networks in terms of standard system parameters and acceptance criteria?

+What new Recommendation are needed to support the use of submarine cables and systems for ocean and climate monitoring and disaster warning?

 What new Recommendations are necessary?